VinzenzKlass/anaplan-sdk/docs/bulk.md

 ## Applications

-### One source | Multiple Actions
+### One source with multiple Actions

 One of the most common patterns you'll find working with Anaplan is the *upload content -> import into list -> import into module*.
-As a handwavy TL;DR, you can think of Lists as collections of Metadata and Modules as Tables holding the actual data.
+As a hand-wavy TL;DR, you can think of Lists as collections of Metadata and Modules as Tables holding the actual data.
 Importing into a list, you must provide a unique identifier, which will be stored in the list alongside some additional information about this record you can add, and the module will then hold all the records for each id.
 Since uploading the content the module and the list share twice would be redundant and inefficient, we want to group